1-877-929-7245

 • Breakfast

-Other points of interest we discover include the imposing Metropolitan Cathedral with its spectacular dome; Palermo, the largest neighborhood of Buenos Aires; and Plaza de Mayo that is overlooked by Casa Rosada, the presidential palace.
+Our tour also includes the imposing Metropolitan Cathedral with its spectacular dome; Palermo, the largest neighborhood of Buenos Aires; and Plaza de Mayo, overlooked by Casa Rosada, the presidential palace.

-You are free for the rest of the afternoon from lunchtime.
-You may like to revisit tour stops for a more in-depth exploration or continue to visit one of the city's museums or galleries at your own pace.
-This evening, we enjoy a relaxed dinner followed by an authentic Argentine Tango show.
-The performance is backed by a quintet that covers music from the 1920s to Argentina's most renowned tango composer, Astor Piazzolla.
+From lunchtime, you are free for the rest of the afternoon, and you may like to explore some of the sights we have seen further or continue at your own pace and visit one of the city's museums or galleries.
+This evening, we enjoy a relaxed dinner with our group before an authentic and impassioned Argentine Tango show, backed by a quintet which covers music from the 1920s to Argentina's most renowned tango composer, Astor Piazzola.
 Overnight Buenos Aires.

 Includes